5 Signs You Should Break-Up, Despite How Hard it is

-And if there was nothing new for the day—they would make it a point to learn something new that day.
+And if there were nothing new for the day—they would make it a point to learn something new that day.

 How beautiful is that!

-You learn and grow together and you also escape the need to make useless conversations that have absolutely no meaning.
+You learn and grow together and escape the need to make useless conversations without meaning.

 It will get very boring, trust me!

-Doesn’t your heart yearn for more from the person you are planning to spend the rest of your life with?
+Doesn’t your heart yearn for more from the person you plan to spend the rest of your life with?

 Most of your relationship glamor will die down soon.